astoeckel/femtosip/README.md

 a Raspberry Pi connected to the door gong (via relay or opto-isolator) which calls the `femtosip` Python script whenever the gong is triggered.

+## Features

+* No dependencies apart from Python
+* Extremely tiny
+* Runs on Raspberry Pis
+* Likely broken

 ## How to use

 *FemtoSIP* only depends on Python 3 which is present on most Linux